-Matt Cutts is the best-known public voice against link spam and other unethical practices aimed at improving search engine rankings.
-His motto "design content for users, not for engines" should remind every webmaster that those websites that provide quality useful content are the most important and will be ranked the highest.
+Matt Cutts is the best-known public voice against link spam and other unethical practices to improve search engine rankings.
+His motto "design content for users, not for engines" is intended to Webmaster remember that those websites that provide high quality useful content are the most important and rank the highest.
 Not those that try to manipulate the search engines and only annoy users.

 Career

 Matt Cutts graduated from the University of Kentucky with a bachelor's degree in mathematics and computer science.
-He then completed a Ph.D. in computer graphics at the University of North Carolina Chapel Hill.
-After additional training in the Department of Information and Library Science at the same university, he switched to information retrieval and came to work on search engines.
+He went on to earn a doctorate in computer graphics from the University of North Carolina Chapel Hill.
+After additional training at the Department of Information and Library Science at the same university, he moved to the Information Retrieval and thus came to work on search engines.

 At Google, he initially worked in ad development before moving to the Search Quality Group and eventually becoming head of the Webspam department.
 Cutts is also a registered co-inventor on a Google patent for information retrieval based on historical data.